 The length of the cookie varies.
 Some companies, such as Amazon, offer 24h cookie sessions, while others set cookie duration to 365 days.
 The default is often 30 days.

-You can increase the cookie’s duration if you want to give your affiliates a longer-term time frame for crediting the commission.
-Unfortunately, there is no way to set the duration of the cookie to “forever.”
+You can increase the cookie’s duration to give your affiliates a longer-term time frame for crediting the commission.
+Unfortunately, there is no way to set the cookie’s duration to “forever.”
 You can specify a very large number, like 32000 (which is about 100 years) – that way, the cookie is never going to expire.